 3 1/2 to 4 1/2 cups powdered sugar

 4. Make the fresh raspberry reduction for the buttercream.
 In a medium to large saucepan, cook down the raspberries until they’ve broken down and released their juices..they will be floating in their own liquid – super saucy.
-If you use frozen, this will take longer.
+If you use frozen, this will take a little longer.
 Strain cooked down raspberries in a fine meshed sieve into a bowl, pressing down on them to get every bit of liquid out.
 You should have about 1 cup raspberry juice.
 Place this back in a clean saucepan, and cook down until reduced to 1/2 cup.
 It should be thick - like chocolate syrup, and will be dark blood red.
 Set aside until completely cool (I put it in the fridge).

 Tags: baking, Cheesecake, Chocolate, chocolate ganache, Muffins, Pumpkin, Pumpkin Cheese Muffins, streusel, Toffee, Toffee Streusel

 Once again I come armed with pumpkin, cheesecake and a squeeze bottle of chocolate ganache, which is a combination you’ve seen on my blog twice in the past month, from pie to these muffins.
 Not to mention pumpkin nutella snickerdoodle bars, pumpkin povitica, and pumpkin gnocchi.
 Five pumpkin recipes in a little over a month.

 Pumpkin, Sage and Sweet?